khairnaraksh/JobSearch/README.md

 * PrimeNg

-## Project Setup
+## Project Installation Setup

-1)clone Project
+1. Clone Project
-2)Do Npm Install so all dependency and package will be install.
+2. Do Npm Install For all dependency and package will be install.
-3)Do 'ng Serve'
+3.Do 'ng Serve'

 ## for Login
 username = 'user'